Chapter 7 Bankruptcy

 Exceptions to the Means Test Requirement

-Most but not all people who file for Chapter 7 bankruptcy protection must pass the means test in order to qualify.
+Most, but not all, who file for Chapter 7 bankruptcy protection must pass the means test to qualify.

 The following filers may not have to pass the means test after completing the Statement of Exemption from Presumption of Abuse Under §707(b)(2) form:

-• Disabled veterans that file to eliminate debt incurred while on active military duty
+• Disabled veterans filing to eliminate debt incurred on active military duty

-• Filers with debt that primarily came from operating a business
+• Filers with debt primarily from operating a business

 • Members of the National Guard or military reservists who are called to active duty before filing